Panelled doors are making a comeback

 Our Door Collection also features many other panelled designs which have attracted a loyal following over the years.
 That’s the beauty of panels: they can capture so many different ‘looks’ from sweet and cottagey to elegant and refined.
 Our ever-popular cottage style doors, for example, range from vertical strip panels – as in the Thames – to our lovely Rustic Oak range with its timeless designs.

 But panelled doors are so versatile that they can easily create a cool, contemporary style of door, too: just check out the grooved ladder-style panels in the Tigris and Mistral.
 Both available in oak, walnut and white, these doors are a great example of how panelling is used to create a more modern look, which is no less refined for that.
 Laminated doors, too, look great with grooved panelled designs: you only have to admire examples such as doors like the Lava.
 And panels don’t have to be used in complex designs, either, just one slightly recessed panel such as the one in the centre of the Alabama Fumo and Cinza show how stylishly effective this can be.

-Or you may prefer to stick with the classics: oak doors such as our Royale, Trent, Charnwood and Derwent show off the best in traditional panelling design for a solid, dependable look, while the shaker range such as the Axis or Snowdon is another classic look from over the pond for those who love this all-American style.
+Or you may prefer to stick with the classics: classic oak doors such as our Royale, Trent, Charnwood and Derwent show off the best in traditional panelling design for a solid, dependable look, while the shaker range such as the Axis or Snowdon is another classic look from over the pond for those who love this all-American style.